Find Grad Schools

 6 Yearly Graduations

 The 11th most popular school in the country for digital communication majors who are seeking their graduate certificate is University of Virginia - Main Campus.
 Roughly 25,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,547 per year, while in-state graduate students, on average, pay $17,674 per year.
-For the 2020-2021 academic year, 6 graduate certificates were handed out to digital communication majors at University of Virginia.
+The average in-state tuition for full-time undergraduates is $18,059 per year, while in-state graduate students, on average, pay $18,382 per year.
+During the most recent year for which we have data, 6 people received their graduate certificate in digital communication from University of Virginia.
+About 67% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #13